farukustunel/bitirmetezi/src/Results.rst

     FastQC Per Base Sequence Quality BoxWhisker Plots Comparasion

-In the figure below, you can see the GC content distribution over all sequences in both libraries.
+In the coming figure, you can see the GC content distribution over all sequences in both libraries.
 We expect that to see a roughly normal distribution but, some reads have lower mean GC content and some other reads have higher mean GC content.

 .. figure:: ../_static/per-seq-GC-content.png
     :align: center